Transformative Couples Therapy® Core Training

 Cancellation Policy - You may end your enrollment at any time and receive a refund for the remaining sessions of the course.
 Questions or concerns may be communicated to David Mars, PhD by email at davidmarsphd@gmail.com.
 If you have a need for ADA accommodation, please contact davidmarsphd@gmail.com

-Questions about Registration and Course Content? - Click here to contact Transformative Therapy® Institute
+Questions about Registration and Course Content? - Click here to contact Transformative Couples Therapy® Institute

 Questions about Certificates and Accreditation? - Click here to Contact the CE Director